RenanPPLima/RenanPPLima/README.md

 ### Greetings!
 Welcome to my personal repository! 👋

 I am a self-driven learner, emphasizing self-management.
-This has enabled me to cultivate a diverse skill set, including hardware expertise, English fluency, and strong and relevant soft skills.
+This has enabled me to cultivate a diverse skill set, including hardware expertise, English fluency, strong and relevant soft skills.

 I embrace the concept of Life Hacking, maintaining a curiosity-driven and inquisitive nature.
 I am committed to continuous self-improvement, striving to optimize and enhance tasks, both in my personal and professional life.
 In my view, self-management and self-knowledge/awareness are primary skills for achieving success.